 Additional Insured:

-Affiliated Clubs of the Gliding Federation of Australia, authorised officers and/or individual instructors, Airworthiness Inspectors, Tug Pilots, Airworthiness Inspectors including Ground Crew/Staff, Sporting Coaches and any Owner/Operator of the aircraft used directly in relation to Certification and/or Flying Instruction or activities of Instructors/Inspectors, for their respective rights and interests.
+Affiliated Clubs of the Gliding Federation of Australia, authorised officers and/or individual instructors, Airworthiness Inspectors, Tug Pilots, Airworthiness Inspectors including Ground Crew/Staff, Sporting Coaches and any Owner/Operator of the aircraft used directly in relation to Certification and/or Flying Instruction or activities of Instructors/Inspectors, for their respective rights and interests.”

-“… caused by an Occurrence resulting in an Accident involving Sailplanes and/or Gliders and/or Motor Gliders and/or Glider Tugs and arising out of any and all activities and/or responsibilities of the Insured regarding Airworthiness Certification and/or Flying Instruction and/or other activities of the Insured’s Instructors, Sporting Coaches, Inspectors and/or Glider Tug Pilots whilst on duty including whilst flying in any aircraft mentioned above.
+Section 1 Coverage specifies that the policy covers liability for bodily injury and property damage “… caused by an Occurrence resulting in an Accident involving Sailplanes and/or Gliders and/or Motor Gliders and/or Glider Tugs and arising out of any and all activities and/or responsibilities of the Insured regarding Airworthiness Certification and/or Flying Instruction and/or other activities of the Insured’s Instructors, Sporting Coaches, Inspectors and/or Glider Tug Pilots whilst on duty including whilst flying in any aircraft mentioned above.

 Cover afforded to Inspectors is extended only for work on and/or certification of aircraft (excluding their own) whilst working as employees of the Insured, or on a voluntary, or purely cost recovery basis only.

-GFA inspectors who are not employees of the Insured (including Approved Maintenance Organisations) who are engaged in airworthiness activities for hire and/or reward are not covered.
+GAus inspectors who are not employees of the Insured (including Approved Maintenance Organisations) who are engaged in airworthiness activities for hire and/or reward are not covered.

-The excess deductible for property damage claims is $1,000.
+The excess deductible for property damage claims is $1000.

 Hangar Keeper Liability (HKL) policies